Jonwodi/Django_Framework/readme.md

 Step 2: Then use the command (cd) to enter that directory that you created.
 Then open that directory in a text editor (visual studio code) using the command (code .).

 Step 3: Once the project folder is open in visual studio code, start a terminal and enter the command (pipenv shell), to create and activate a virtual environment for your project.

+Note: to deactivate virtual environment simply close the terminal.

+# Installing Django
+After entering the command (pipenv shell) in your vs code terminal, a Pipfile should have been created for your project.

+Copy and paste, the django package under packages and do the same for the development (dev) packages if your project needs them.
+Your Pipfile should look similar as shown below:

+[dev-packages]

+isort = "==5.2.1"

+flake8 = "==3.8.3"

+black = "==19.10b0"

+[packages]

+django = "==3.0.8"

+If you want to use a different version of the django package and/or the dev packages, just change them to the version you want to use for your project whilst inside the Pipfile.

+Once you happy with the versions and packages you want to use enter the command (pipenv install --dev), this will install all packages including the dev packages.
+To only install packages without installing dev packages use the command (pipenv install).

+Next use the command (pipenv graph) to view all the installed packages (dependicies).